Wilson R. Lourenço: Biography

-Wilson R. Lourenço gained his PhD in evolutionary biology in 1978 from the Pierre and Marie Curie University in Paris, and a doctorate in population biology there in 1985.
-Since 1971 he has worked on the taxonomy, general biology, biogeography, and ecology of scorpions.
-He is an emeritus research fellow at the Muséum national d'histoire naturelle of Paris.
-He has published over 600 papers on scorpions, and books including the 2002 Scorpions of Brazil.
+Wilson R. Lourenço is a French-Brazilian arachnologist who has specialized in the study of scorpions.
+He obtained his PhD in evolutionary biology in 1978 from the Pierre and Marie Curie University in Paris, followed by a doctorate in population biology from the same institution in 1985.

+Since 1971, Lourenço has focused on the taxonomy, biology, biogeography, and ecology of scorpions.
+He has described numerous taxa, contributing significantly to the understanding of scorpion diversity and classification.
+Lourenço is currently an emeritus research fellow at the Muséum national d'histoire naturelle in Paris, where he has collaborated with international research teams from South America, Africa, and Asia.

+He has published over 600 scientific papers on scorpions, addressing various aspects of their taxonomy, distribution, and ecology.
+His notable works include the book Scorpions of Brazil (2002), which serves as a comprehensive guide to the scorpion fauna of Brazil.

+In addition to his academic publications, Lourenço has held positions as an Invited Professor at the Vietnam Academy of Sciences and the University of Ghardaïa in Algeria.
+Several scorpion taxa have been named in his honor.

 Dedicated taxa

 Other zoologists have named the following taxa after Lourenço: